 Intro to using prompts in a shortcut on Mac

-Using actions and variables this way, lets you create shortcuts that are more dynamic — you can set up a structure for what occurs in your shortcut, but you don’t need to fill in all the information as you build the shortcut.
+Using actions and variables in this way lets you create shortcuts that are more dynamic—you can set up a structure for what occurs in your shortcut, but you don’t need to fill in all of the information as you build the shortcut.
 Instead, you can leave certain options to be decided at runtime.